chitra-raghavan/SONiC/doc/sflow/sflow_test_plan.md

 | 1. |1.
 Enable 4 interfaces, "config sflow interface enable <_interface name_>".<br> 2.
 Enable sFlow globally, "config sflow enable".<br> 3.
 Save the configuration and then reboot. | The configurations should be reflected in “show sflow” and "show sflow interfaces". |
 | 2. | 1.
 Disable sFlow globally, "config sflow disable".
 Save the configuration and then reboot. | The configurations should be reflected in “show sflow” and "show sflow interfaces". |
 | 3. | 1.
 Enable sFlow, "config sflow enable".<br> 2.
 Add two collectors, "config sflow collector add <_collector name_> <_ip_>".<br> 3.
 Configure the counter polling interval, "config sflow polling-interval <_time interval_>".<br> 4.
 Configure the interfaces, "config sflow interface enable <_interface name_>".<br> 5.
 Save the configuration and then reboot. | The configurations should be reflected in “show sflow” "show sflow interfaces". |
+#### Testcase #7
+Send difefrent packet length and make sure all packets are captured